onlyquake/xonotic-wiki/Git.markdown

 Project structure
 -----------------

 The game content can be divided into several distinct parts, like the <code>data/</code> directory, and some of its subdirectories.
 This is why there are several repositories, and a helper script to fetch and update them all.
-This is described in [Repository Access](Repository_Access) under “Working with the helper script ./all”
+This is described in [Repository Access](Repository_Access) under "Working with the helper script ./all"

 The current structure looks as follows:
 |*.Directory|*.Repository|